Fulin0210/EAI_Project/readme.txt

 ==============================
 4. Instructions to Run the Application
 ==============================
+1. Unzip ClientBookingApp and ClientBookingInterface.
-1. Open the project solution in Visual Studio.
+2. Open the project solution in Visual Studio.
-2. Restore NuGet packages (if any).
+3. Restore NuGet packages (if any).
-3. Run the Web API project first to enable backend services.
+4. Run the ClientBookingApp first to enable backend services.
+5. Download Microsoft SQL Server (if not downloaded).
+Connect to ATAG Database.
-4. Launch the WinForms application to access the UI.
+6. Launch the WinForms application to access the UI.
-5. SQL Server should be running with the provided database (ATAG) imported.
+7. SQL Server should be running with the provided database (ATAG) imported.
-6. Use default users to log in:
+8. Use default users to log in:
    - Username: salesuser | Password: password123
    - Username: opsuser   | Password: password456